Food, Poland

 Our apartment room in Warsaw.

 I didn’t spend much time choosing a place as this was actually a semi-business trip and we needed to stay near the Old Town.
-We didn’t find any exclusively vegan hotels, but there are some lovely hotels in town.
-Here are our top suggestions for Warsaw! (rating out of 10 on booking.com)
+We didn’t find any exclusively vegan hotels, but there are some lovely hotels in town – here’s my top suggestions for Warsaw! (rating out of 10 on booking.com)

 PURO Warsaw Centrum – A stylish, modern 4-star hotel, pet-friendly, caters to vegans (9.3)